ibm-cloud-docs/openshift/ts-worker/ts-worker-bm-instance-id.md

 {: tsResolve}
 For {{site.data.keyword.openshiftlong_notm}} to re-identify the machine, [reload the bare metal worker node](/docs/openshift?topic=openshift-kubernetes-service-cli#cs_worker_reload).
 Note that reloading also updates the machine's [patch version](/docs/containers?topic=containers-changelog).

 You can also [delete the bare metal worker node](/docs/openshift?topic=openshift-kubernetes-service-cli#cs_cluster_rm).
-Keep in mind that bare metal instances are billed monthly.
+Remember that bare metal instances are billed monthly.